mwoodwilson/whoknowsball-frontend/README.md

 ## The Problem

 Every sports fan thinks they know ball.
-But when your buddy claims he "called" the Chiefs winning the Super Bowl, there's no way to prove he actually made that prediction—or that it was a smart one.
+In every group chat, in every sports bar, there exists the same argument- who knows ball?
+When your buddy claims he "called" the Chiefs winning in OT and points to this as proof of ball knowledge superiority, how can you effectively argue with him?
+How can you prove him wrong, and do the impossible- get a chiefs fan to stop talking?

 Betting apps track money.
 But **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs.